-The MSAA recommends that people experiencing difficulty swallowing change the consistency and size of some of the solid foods that they consume.
-For instance, a person can cook food for longer so that it is softer, take smaller bites, and avoid foods that are dry or difficult to chew.
+The MSAA recommends that people who are experiencing difficulty swallowing change the consistency and size of some of the solid foods they consume.
+For instance, a person can cook food longer so it is softer, take smaller bites, and avoid foods that are dry or difficult to chew.

 Tips for managing swallowing difficulties

-The MS Trust suggests that people with swallowing issues due to MS take the following steps:
+People with minor swallowing issues due to MS can consider taking the following steps:

 - cutting food into smaller pieces and taking smaller mouthfuls